-The distribution of college and university plant services between self-operation and contracting is reported in Table 4.
-Most housekeeping and grounds maintenance is completely self-operated.
-Skilled crafts are exclusively self-operated on 33 to 48 percent of the campuses surveyed.
-More commonly (one-half to two-thirds of the time), skilled crafts are divided between partial self-operation and some contracting to external vendors.
-Very few institutions rely exclusively on contracline employees.
+The achievement of the staff will depend critically on the work culture values shared between supervisors and front line employees.
 An emphasis on customer service, employee involvement, and accountability will enhance productivity.
 Top leadership's efforts to instill pride in the institution and to build teamwork across the organization should create a responsive and capable service with high morale.